RupaChandram/Namaste-React/README.md

 - Created one nested route
 - Created class based component
 - Completed About section through class based component
-- Imlementation of life cycle methods to understand life cycle
+- Implementation of life cycle methods to understand life cycle

 ### Have a look in .md files
 - Question : question.md